sharma1981/liteExchange/README.md

 	* Data oriented design : Currenty order class in order books suffers from cache misses.
 If the order class is split into core order ( price-side-symbol ) and other order data,	the matching engine would gain a lot of speed by avoiding cache misses

-	* Cache-aware algorithm : Order book implementation uses std::multimap which is known to use red-black which is controversial when it comes to be cache friendly : https://news.ycombinator.com/item?id=7513896
+	* Cache-aware algorithms : Order book implementation uses std::multimap which is known to use red-black tree which is controversial when it comes to be cache friendly : https://news.ycombinator.com/item?id=7513896

 ## <a name="Dependencies">**4.
 Build and runtime dependencies:**